-In sync mode the clock on which a PLL is locked to is said to be an active clock can be chosen in manual select mode.
+In sync mode the clock on which a PLL is locked to is said to be an active clock.
+This can be chosen in auto select (can be programmed via GUI) or manual select mode.
+In auto select, clock switching happens automatically depending on the clock's availability, At initialization PLL is programmed to use one as the Active clock and the others as Spare clocks.

 In manual select it happens on the request from user, controllable via Pin/Registers if GPIO is selected else PLL is always locked to Active clock and stay in holdover in case active clock lost.

 There are two mode in Manual active select case when GPIO is selected

 Direct Clock Selection: In this user controls the clock for the PLL's set in Manual Select Mode simultaneously via GPIO's or register bits.
 Direct clock information is given as an input.

 Indirect Clock Selection: In this user programs the two clocks for PLLs in registers and then switch between those two via GPIO or register bits